Gregory H. Shill

 M.A., Jewish Theological Seminary

 Professor Shill holds degrees from Harvard Law School, Columbia University, and the Jewish Theological Seminary.
-After graduating from Harvard, Professor Shill clerked for Judge Jennifer W. Elrod of the U.S. Court of Appeals for the Fifth Circuit and practiced as a litigator in the New York and London offices of Gibson, Dunn & Crutcher LLP.
+After graduating from Harvard, Professor Shill clerked for Judge Jennifer W. Elrod of the U.S. Court of Appeals for the Fifth Circuit and practiced in the New York and London offices of Gibson, Dunn & Crutcher LLP.
 He primarily represented corporate clients in international business disputes and white collar investigations.

 Professor Shill teaches International Business Transactions, International Commercial Arbitration, Corporations, and Contracts.